USS ENGLAND was the seventh ship in the LEAHY - class of guided missile cruisers and the second ship in the Navy to bear the name.

 On the morning of December 7, 1941, just four days from his 21st birthday John C. England volunteered to work in the ships radio room for a friend so that he might have more time with his family when they arrived.
 That morning the Japanese attacked Pear Harbor and the USS OKLAHOMA was one of their first targets.

 OKLAHOMA was moored Battleship Row 7, outboard alongside MARYLAND.
 USS OKLAHOMA took 3 torpedo hits almost immediately after the first Japanese bombs fell.
 As she began to capsize, 2 more torpedoes struck home, and her men were strafed as they abandoned ship.
 Within 20 minutes after the attack began, she had swung over until halted by her masts touching bottom, her starboard side above water, and a part of her keel clear.

 Ensign England survived the initial attack and escaped topside as the ship was capsizing.
 He remembered the men still in the radio room.
 He returned three times to the radio room, each time guiding a man to safety.
 He left to go back below decks for the fourth time and was never seen again.
 He was one of twenty officers and 395 enlisted men who were killed on board USS OKLAHOMA that morning.
 Ensign England's gallant effort saved three, but cost him his own life.

 His family would hear of his death by Postal Telegram sent by Rear Admiral Nimitz on December 16, 1941.

 The two photos below are from International Shipbreaking Corp., Brownsville, Tx.
 The photo on the left shows the ENGLAND arriving at Brownsville and the photo on the right shows the cruiser being scrapped.

-The two photo below was taken and contributed by Michael Martin and shows the ENGLAND being scrapped at International Shipbreaking Corp., Brownsville, Tx., on February 27, 2004.
+The two photos below were taken and contributed by Michael Martin and show the ENGLAND being scrapped at International Shipbreaking Corp., Brownsville, Tx., on February 27, 2004.